frederic-perez/Cardiac-electrophysiology/glossary.md

 __R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.
 __Rassi score__
 __refractory__ _adj_ Resistant to treatment.
+__reperfusion__ _n_ /rē′pər-fyo͞o′zhən/ The restoration of blood flow to an organ or tissue that has had its blood supply cut off, as after a heart attack.
+__resorption__ _n_ The dissolution or assimilation of a substance, as bone tissue, by biochemical activity.  _A process of myocyte resorption._
 __retrograde approach__ _n_ Two ways to reach the LV: in the _transseptal approach_, the doctor inserts the catheter into the LV through veins, starting in the upper leg; in the _retrograde approach_, the doctor inserts the catheter through a small artery in the upper leg.
 The catheter travels through the aorta to reach the LV.
 __retrograde conduction__ _n_ (VA conduction, ventriculoatrial conduction) The conduction backward phenomena in the heart, where the conduction comes from the ventricles or from the AV node into and through the atria.
 __rotoblation__ _n_ (rotablation, rotoablation) Drilling through the core of a plaque obstructing a blood vessel to improve blood flow to the organ supplied by the vessel; rotational atherectomy.